-First, you'll be asked 'What information about the child or young person's Special Educational Needs (SEN), health needs and social care needs is relevant'.
+This is split on the form into 3 separate questions You'll be asked 'What information about the child or young person's Special Educational Needs (SEN), health needs and social care needs is relevant.
+Do not worry too much about whether something should go into the box about health or social care needs, or whether it should go into the education needs box.
+At this stage it's important to get the main needs down in some form.